 Sec.
 212.902.
-SCHOOL DISTRICT LAND DEVELOPMENT STANDARDS.
+SCHOOL DISTRICT AND OPEN-ENROLLMENT CHARTER SCHOOL LAND DEVELOPMENT STANDARDS. (a) This section applies to an agreement between a school district or open-enrollment charter school and a municipality which has annexed territory for limited purposes.

-(a) This section applies to agreements between school districts and any municipality which has annexed territory for limited purposes.
+(b) On request by a school district or open-enrollment charter school, a municipality shall enter an agreement with the board of trustees of the school district or the governing body of the open-enrollment charter school to establish review fees, review periods, and land development standards ordinances and to provide alternative water pollution control methodologies for school buildings constructed by the school district or open-enrollment charter school.
+The agreement shall include a provision exempting the district or charter school from all land development ordinances in cases where the district or charter school is adding temporary classroom buildings on an existing school campus.

-- (b) On request by a school district, a municipality shall enter an agreement with the board of trustees of the school district to establish review fees, review periods, and land development standards ordinances and to provide alternative water pollution control methodologies for school buildings constructed by the school district.
-The agreement shall include a provision exempting the district from all land development ordinances in cases where the district is adding temporary classroom buildings on an existing school campus. - an agreement on or before the 120th day after the date on which the municipality receives the district's request for an agreement, proposed agreements by the school district and the municipality shall be submitted to an independent arbitrator appointed by the presiding district judge whose jurisdiction includes the school district.
-The arbitrator shall, after a hearing at which both the school district and municipality make presentations on their proposed agreements, prepare an agreement resolving any differences between the proposals.
-The agreement prepared by the arbitrator will be final and binding upon both the school district and the municipality.
-The cost of the arbitration proceeding shall be borne equally by the school district and the municipality. - (d) A school district that requests an agreement under this section, at the time it makes the request, shall send a copy of the request to the commissioner of education.
-At the end of the 120-day period, the requesting district shall report to the commissioner the status or result of negotiations with the municipality.
+- If the municipality and the school district open-enrollment charter school do not reach an agreement on or before the 120th day after the date on which the municipality receives the district's or charter school's request for agreement, proposed agreements by the district or charter school and the municipality shall be submitted to an arbitrator appointed by the presiding district judge whose jurisdiction includes the district or charter school. arbitrator shall, after a hearing at which both the district or charter school and the municipality make presentations on their agreements, prepare an agreement resolving proposed differences between the proposals.
+The agreement prepared by the arbitrator will be final and binding upon both the district or charter school and the municipality.
+The cost of the arbitration proceeding shall be borne equally by the district or charter school and the municipality. - (d) A school district or open-enrollment charter school that requests an agreement under this section, at the time the district or charter school makes the request, shall send a copy of the request to the commissioner of education.
+At the end of the 120-day period, the requesting district or charter school shall report to the commissioner the status or result of negotiations with the municipality.
 A municipality may send a separate status report to the commissioner.
-The district shall send to the commissioner a copy of each agreement between the district and a municipality under this section.
+The district or charter school shall send to the commissioner a copy of each agreement between the district or charter school and a municipality under this section. - (e) An agreement between a municipality and an open-enrollment charter school under Subsection (b) may require that: - (1) any revised land development standards may apply only while the property is used for purposes of the charter school; and - (2) any property in use subject to land development standards established only for an open-enrollment charter school must be brought into compliance with all development regulations applicable to non-school related commercial developments by the property owner after closure or relocation of the charter school.